sercrod

 Summary

 *updated registers a post-update hook.
+It runs handler code after Sercrod finishes an update cycle.

 Basic example